pensjonatus/flash-fiction/blog/we-seven.md

 ---
-title: 'We Seven'
+title: We Seven
 date: '2014-04-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I just got into bed, getting ready for a good night's sleep.
 I was alone, my